-Europe counts 9 million employee shareholders compared to over 30 million in the USA.
-With its population being twice the size, Europe should have six times more employee shareholders to be comparable with the USA. (writes EFES – European Federation of Employee Share Ownership)
+In this blog post, it is mentioned that Europe has 9 million employee shareholders, compared to over 30 million in the USA.
+Given that Europe's population is twice the size, in order to be comparable to the USA, Europe should have six times more employee shareholders (as stated by EFES - European Federation of Employee Share Ownership).

-Adding on to this, European employee shareholders hold €388 billion in shares of their companies (mainly large ones), while just the single ESOP scheme in SMEs counts already for $1300 billion in the US.
+Furthermore, European employee shareholders hold €388 billion in shares of their companies (mostly larger ones), while just the single ESOP scheme in SMEs in the US already accounts for $1300 billion.

 Brussels is missing out on helping more than 240 million European citizens by not focusing on just 1 incentive plan.